Third Annual Chapel Block Party combines fun with fellowship

 |0

-This work, Third Annual Chapel Block Party combines fun with fellowship [Image 3 of 3], by Gary Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Third Annual Chapel Block Party combines fun with fellowship, by Gary Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.